ox-it/munki-staging/README.md

 #### The `[main]` section

-The main section contains global configuration items; the data aboud the Trello board, the path to makecatalogs and the date_format to be used.
+The main section contains global configuration items; the data about the Trello board, the path to makecatalogs and the date_format to be used.